Arts Law Information Sheet

 4. a circus act or a variety act or any similar presentation or show; and

-5. an expression of folklore.; or
+5. an expression of folklore; or

 6. a reading, recitation or delivery of a literary work or part of a literary work, or the recitation or delivery of an improvised literary work.

-If the performance in question does not fall into any of these categories, the performer has no performers' rights in that performance.
+If the performance in question does not fall into any of these categories, the performers have no performers’ rights in that performance.
 It should be noted that certain performances do not attract performers’ rights, such as performances by teachers and students in class, reading news and information, performing sporting activities, participation by members of an audience and certain performances by teachers and students in the course of educational instruction.

 Copyright in the sound recording of a live performance